flow-ai/flowai-js/README.md

-# The flow.ai Javascript SDK
+# The khoros flow.ai Javascript SDK
-Access the [flow.ai](https://flow.ai) platform from your Node.js or javascript app.
-This library lets you build on the flow.ai Webclient API.
+Access the [khoros flow.ai](https://flow.ai) platform from your Node.js or javascript app.
+This library lets you build on the khoros flow.ai Webclient API.

 ## What can you do?

-*	A simple way to connect with [flow.ai](https://flow.ai)
+*	A simple way to connect with [khoros flow.ai](https://flow.ai)
 * Auto reconnect and event binding
 *	Send and receive messages
 *	Trigger actions and interact with AI bots